vjpath/CV/README.md

-# CV website using HTML
+# CV website using HTML in Atom